 If you have completed the session, end it, start the exam, and then you can make your notes.

-I used to recommend that PMP aspirants complete this awareness session quickly and use the remaining time to note down important formulas, concepts, or draw a memory map.
+I used to recommend that PMP aspirants complete this awareness session quickly and use the remaining time to note down important formulas, and concepts, or draw a memory map.

 Now the situation is different and you must wait until the exam starts.